 Vendors Corner: (Craft + Hot/Prepared Foods)

 ENYF!
-2015 Market Rules + Regulations (please sign the last page)
+2016 Market Rules + Regulations (ALL vendors

 Farmers please attach your FMNP Farmer Application along with your ENYF!
 Farmers Market Application along with a signed copy of the last page our Rules+ Regulation.
 For more information on the FMNP (WIC + Senior Program) please visit the NYS Department of Agriculture's website HERE.